-You have a few options when it comes to DIY skirting for your RV.
+You have a few options when it comes to DIY RV skirting for winter.
 Most of these choices are really cost-effective so if you want to save money, DIY is the way to go.

 Many RVers use foam boards to skirt their RVs.
 This is an especially popular choice for people who will be staying in one location throughout the winter, or at least for an extended period.
-That’s because installing insulation foam boards as RV skirting is a lot of work.
+That’s because installing insulation foam boards as DIY RV skirting for winter is a lot of work.

 The main benefits are that foam board is fairly inexpensive and does a solid job of keeping your RV underbelly warm.
 It is also easy to cut to size and requires few tools for setup.
 Some RV parks don’t allow foam board insulation, however, since people often consider it unattractive.